Cruz continues to punish Brewers in Pirates' 4-2 victory - WHIZ News

 Cruz walked with one out and advanced to second on Bryan Reynolds’ single.
 Boxberger retired Ke’Bryan Hayes before issuing consecutive walks to Ben Gamel and Castro.

-The Brewers’ only runs came in the fourth, as Wong sent a 2-2 curveball from Mitch Keller just over the right-field wall for his 11th homer of the season and third in the last four games.
+The Brewers’ only runs came in the fourth on Wong’s two-run blast.
+Wong sent a 2-2 curveball from Mitch Keller just over the right-field wall for his 11th homer of the season and third in the last four games.

 Wong was batting fourth in the lineup, the first time in his 10-year career he started in the cleanup spot.